Regions explored: Tel Aviv, Jerusalem, Mediterranean Coast, Galilee

 A Note on Set Menus

 The menus offered during the tour are selected by The Hungry Tourist with the help of our local partners.
 We believe they represent the best culinary fare Israel has to offer.
 Guests may order outside of these menus at their own expense.

-A non-refundable deposit of Euro 800 per person will be charged upon reservation.
+A non-refundable deposit of USD 1000 per person will be charged upon reservation.

 The balance will be charged to your credit card 60 days prior to the first day of the tour.